rhashimoto/promise-throttle/README.md

 # promise-throttle

+## A fork of this code accessible via npm is available at https://github.com/tiagostutz/fetch-throttle

 This is a Javascript module that wraps a function to limit the rate at which that function is called.
 Although it can wrap any function, it is primarily intended for use with `fetch()` to call rate-limited web